You are here :

 Speakers:

-Florence Bacquet (Flichy Grangé Avocats in France)
+Florence Bacquet (Flichy Grangé Avocats, France)

-Moderator: John Sander (Jackson Lewis in USA
+Moderator: John Sander (Jackson Lewis, USA)

 VACCINATION AND EMPLOYMENT: CONSIDERATIONS FOR EMPLOYER

-Thur, Feb 18, 2021 • 6:00 PM - 7:00 PM CET
+Thu, Feb 18, 2021 • 6:00 PM CET

-Now that the vaccination process in countries has started, difficult issues for employers arise.
+Now that the vaccination process in countries has started, difficult issues for employers arise?

-• - Can the employer ask a candidate in an interview whether he has received a vaccination and require proof of same?
+• Can the employer ask a candidate in an interview whether he has received a vaccination and require proof of same?

-• - Can the employer make vaccination a condition of hiring or continued employment?
+• Can the employer make vaccination a condition of hiring or continued employment?

-• - Is a specific business necessity beyond the employer’s general duty of care needed to justify a vaccination requirement?
+• Is a specific business necessity beyond the employer’s general duty of care needed to justify a vaccination requirement?

-• - If a vaccination requirement is valid, what duties of accommodation of religious beliefs, disability status or other characteristics does the employer have?
+• If a vaccination requirement is valid, what duties of accommodation of religious beliefs, disability status or other characteristics does the employer have?

 In this webinar you will get answers to these data privacy and employment questions.
-Of course, you will have the opportunity to ask all questions you have!

 Speakers:

-• Avik Biswas (IndusLaw in India)
+- Avik Biswas (IndusLaw, India)

-• Pedro Diaz-Torres (Jackson Lewis in USA)
+- Pedro Diaz-Torres (Jackson Lewis, USA)

-• Frédéric-Guillaume Laprévote (Flichy Grangé Avocats in France)
+Frédéric-Guillaume Laprévote (Flichy Grangé Avocats, France)

-• Gabriela Lima (TozziniFreire Advogados in Brazil)
+- Gabriela Lima (TozziniFreire Advogados, Brazil)

 Brexit advice for employers

 What do employers need to know about the new post-Brexit immigration system?
 The close of the transition period on 31 December 2020 marked the end of the UK's participation in the European Union Customs Union and European Single Market.
-Our Brexit 30-minute webinar will give you practical implications of Brexit for employment law and your people processes.
+The Brexit 30-minute webinar will give you practical implications of Brexit for employment law and your people processes.

 • Actions that are required in relation to existing EU staff in the UK / What do HR and British employees in France need to do?